thomas-schultz/sdn-cert/README.md

 	Testcases are defined in multiple layers:
 	Layer 1:
-		benchmark.cfg: List of testcases with name and variables in form of key=value Layer 2:
+		benchmark.cfg: List of testcases with name and variables in form of key=value files are stored in ./benchmarks/
+	Layer 2:
-		stored in benchmark-files/config/<name>.lua
+		stored in test-cases/config/<name>.lua
-		See benchmark-files/benchmark_template.lua for details
+		See test-cases/benchmark_template.lua for details

 		All Arguments beginning with '$' are treated as variables.
 All variables from the upper layer is passed downwards.
 So it is possible to define or override variables